ste-dtst/nmpde-project/README.md

 - Setting `gamma` is not straightforward: if it is too low, then the method becomes unstable, if it is too high the computational cost is increased (a higher value of `gamma` leads to ARKode using a significantly lower timestep size, hence a lot more function evaluations and linear systems to be solved).

-- The 2D solutions show signs of flickering/instability and the approximation (almost always) doesn't become more accurate when setting parameters in a way that would theoretically improve accuracy.
+- The 2D and 3D solutions show signs of flickering/instability and the approximation (almost always) doesn't become more accurate when setting parameters in a way that would theoretically improve accuracy.
 This doesn't happen in 1D (or at least the flickering effect is not appreciable).
 I can't tell if it fully depends on the `gamma` parameter or if it is also related to the FE choice.

 **ToDo list**